abtion/guidelines/project_management/procedure_for_traffic.md

 If the PM decides that we must act on a given task within the short time frame from the SLA - call the Traffic Manager.
 If there is no response write in #planning who you need to solve this task, and within what time frame you need to start working on it.

 If the client has no SLA but an urgent task you can try your luck with the above procedure.
-But there is NO guarantee we can help in the near future
+But there is NO guarantee we can help in the near future.
 Before you do so please ask yourself if this is an important client/task or not.
 If not and WP: Create in: https://app.asana.com/0/1199218355390103/list if Ruby on Rails create here: https://app.asana.com/0/1102088177377811/board (DI)

 If in doubt, talk to the client director on the client.